aufasodik/tp/docs/UserGuide.md

 ### Listing all companies : `list`

-Shows a list of all companies in the address book.
+Shows a list of all companies in the Cerebro.

 Format: `list`

 ### Editing a company : `edit`

-Edits an existing company in the address book.
+Edits an existing company in the Cerebro.
 You can update the application status using `s/STATUS` where `STATUS` is one of `to-apply`, `applied`, `in-process`, `offered`, `rejected`.

 Format: `edit INDEX[,INDEX]... [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/REMARKS] [s/STATUS] [t/TAG]…​`